Give us a missed call on

 Reverse Charge Mechanism in GSTR-4

-For example, if a composition dealer purchases goods worth ₹1 lakh from an unregistered supplier, they must pay GST on this amount under RCM and report it in their GSTR-4.
+For example, if a composition dealer receives a notified supply that is subject to reverse charge, they must pay GST on this amount under RCM and report it in their GSTR-4.

 1. Register as a regular taxpayer